ramasy/psrize/README.md

 PsrizeBundle
 =============

-This bundle helps you to improve your code design,style and structure on a symfony project Features include:
+This bundle helps you to improve your code design,style and structure on a symfony project, Features include:

 - Automatically corrects code inside php file to follow psr-2 standard
 - show code size